nimaninate/Postgres-query/README.md

 # Postgres-query
-Creating a table and retrieve some data.
+Creating a table in postgreSQL db and retrieve some data.